Sequence Formats

 paup

-staden This format is actually obsolete, the latest version of the Staden package does not support it anymore (see "experiment" format for the new Staden package format).
+staden No YesYesNoYes No This format is actually obsolete, the latest version of the Staden package does not support it anymore (see "experiment" format for the new Staden package format).
 Staden format was a just the sequence in simple text with, optionally, comments at any position in the sequence.
 When EMBOSS reads in "staden" format, it recognizes a comment at the top of the sequence as the sequence dientifier and removes any comments inside the sequence.
 Some alternative nucleotide ambiguity codes are used and should be converted.

 text